akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 6 — The King’s messenger does not dismount
+## Chapter 6 ⬩ The King’s messenger does not dismount

 One autumn morning, the rhythm of the village was broken by the thunder of hooves.

 Beatrice looked up from the herb bed outside the kitchen, wondering who had arrived.
 A royal messenger rode up the path leading towards Stanwey Hall, cloak flying, horse lathered.
 He didn’t slow at the gate.
 Didn’t dismount.
 Just reined in before the hall and unrolled a stiff parchment.

-“The King hunts in Rockingham Forest,” he announced, projecting toward the timbers as if the building itself were worthy of his breath.
+“The King hunts in Rockingham Forest,” he announced, projecting towards the timbers as if the building itself were worthy of his breath.
 “This holding shall render its service: two feathered arrows and a fowl for His Majesty’s table.”

 Inside, Beatrice scooped up her goose.